A Lower Bound for the Hanf Number for Joint Embedding: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank John Baldwin for his comments on an early version of this paper.
+The authors would like to thank John Baldwin for his comments on an early version of this paper, and the anonymous referee for improving the paper and catching an error in a previous version of Lemma \ref{failJEP2}.
 The second author would like to thank the Aristotle University of Thessaloniki.
 This paper was written while he was a visitor at the Aristotle University.